+West Midland Family Center and the Childcare/Preschool/Out of School programs are closed for the following holidays:

+New Year's Day Martin Luther King Day President's Day Memorial Day Juneteenth Independence Day

+Labor Day General Election Day Veteran's Day Thanksgiving Day & the day after

+Christmas Eve Christmas Day New Year's Eve

+When holiday lands on the weekend we will be observing the holiday either the day before or the day after.

-West Midland Family Center and the childcare/preschool programs are closed for the following holidays: New Year's Day Good Friday & Easter Memorial Day Independence Day Labor Day Thanksgiving Day & the day after Christmas Day Early closing /or closed on Christmas Eve & New Year's Eve Childcare, Preschool and After School Program will be closed for Professional Development in October (Dates to be announced one month prior).
+Childcare, Preschool and Out of School Time will be closed for Professional Development in October (Dates to be announced one month prior).